 – Sunglasses & Hat: the sun can be very strong, especially between 11am and 4pm

 – Mosquito Repellent: Dengue fever is a serious problem throughout Thailand.
 Use mosquito repellent throughout the day.
 Also mosquito coils can be purchased locally to keep mosquitoes away from your bungalow porch.

 – Waterproof Bag: Unexpected rain, even during the dry season, can take the fun out of carrying books and electronics to the beach.
-Consider buying in a waterproof day bag.
+Consider buying a waterproof day bag.
 Alternatively, dry bags — the same kind used by scuba divers — can be purchased at shops in the island for around US $10.

-Other Useful staff to consider bringing:
+Other Useful stuff to consider bringing:

 – USB Memory Stick: If you’re not traveling with a laptop, you may want a way to exchange photos with other travelers.
 Bring a card reader for backing up or uploading your photos in internet cafes.

 – Power Adapter: Most of the power outlets in Thailand accept both the US-style flat-pronged plugs as well as the rounded European-style power plugs.
 To ensure that you can connect everywhere, consider bringing a universal power adapter and check the voltage ratings (Thailand uses a 220-volt system)

 – Electrolyte Drink Mixes: With tap water being unsafe to drink in Thailand, you’ll eventually grow tired of bottled water.
 Drink mixes can help replenish electrolytes lost in the extra humidity.

 – Guidebook: If nothing else, the maps will come in handy.